-Header bidding latency is a well-known issue, often the primary challenge associated with it.
+Latency is the primary challenge associated with header bidding.
 Latency generally means increased page load time, slow loading of ad creative, increase in time for getting bids from the bidder, etc.

 However, publishers can overcome these challenges.
 Here’s how publishers can perform header bidding optimization for better results.

 Without proper optimization, the full benefits of header bidding can go unrealized.
-To help you get the most out of your header bidding setup, here are some best practices to follow for optimal results
+Here are some best practices that you can consider following for optimal results.

 - Opt for a managed header bidding service.